jesperkha/loshare/README.md

 go run cmd/main.go
 ```

-A `.dump` folder will be create and used to temporarily store files.
+A `.dump` folder will be created and used to temporarily store files.

 ## Screenshots